CloudLabsAI-Azure/Github-Copilot/Labfiles/Portuguese/Exercise-10.md

    ![](../../media/ex9-jointgrid-graph-output.png)

 1. Introduza os comentários abaixo para realizar a visualização de todas as funcionalidades do conjunto de dados.
-Prima "enter" para ir para a linha seguinte e rever a sugestão, e prima "tab" para aceitar a sugestão e clique no botão **Run** para obter o resultado como mostra a imagem abaixo.
+Prima "enter" para ir para a linha seguinte e rever a sugestão, e prima "tab" para aceitar a sugestão e clique no botão **Executar** para obter o resultado como mostra a imagem abaixo.

     ```
     # Perform comparison on all features of the dataset and plot the graphs in a single plot using heatmap